harrisfoes/hangman-ruby/README.md

     [x] if word not yet guessed and out of tries, end game -- lose [x] if word guessed, end game - win

-[ ] refactor to class before doing file implementation
+[x] refactor to class before doing file implementation
     why? makes it easier to handle save and load functionality [x] create class
     [x] file segment
         [x] on initiate, create word collection
-        [ ] accessible attributes - tbd
+        [x] accessible attributes - tbd

 [ ] save file implementation
-    [ ] put an option where player can quit and save
-    [ ] when game starts and save file exists, ask if they want to continue [ ] if they don't want to continue, delete save file:
+    [x] put an option where player can quit and save [x] when player inputs 'quit' during the word input part, save to a file and quit [ ] when game starts and save file exists, ask if they want to continue [ ] if continue populate from file and resume operation [ ] if they don't want to continue, delete save file: misc
-    [ ] find the relevant variables to store
+        [x] find the relevant variables to store
-    [ ] find an appropriate structire
+        [x] find an appropriate structire
-    [ ] write to save file
+        [x] write to save file
         [ ] read to save file